 While the needs of every individual DJ will vary, this guide is meant to help you make an informed decision, so that you can feel confident when spending your hard-earned money.

-For those who prefer to listen on the go, I’ve created an audio version of this guide, which you can hear via The Passionate DJ Podcast.
+For those who prefer to listen on the go, here’s an audio version of the guide:

 Top DJ Controllers: Premium (over $1000)